 The cabbage white caterpillar and butterfly can wreak havoc on your cabbage and mustard family crops.
 The butterfly lays the eggs on your plants.
 The caterpillars eat your leaves and can bore inside.

-Cabbage White Butterfly
+Life Cycle of Cabbage White Caterpillar and Butterfly

 What The Cabbage White Butterfly Looks Like

-Watch Where It Lands in Your Yard
+Watch Where The Butterfly Lands In Your Yard

 If you see the butterfly landing in your yard, be on the lookout where it is landing.
 Check for eggs and remove them from your plants to protect them from a caterpillar infestation.